osmandapp/docs/content/osmand/plugins/wikipedia.md

 {% ios%}

-In the **iOS** version, the Wikipedia data to download per region can be opened, as follows: {% data variables.ios-values.menu %} → {% data variables.ios-values.res_mapsres %} → {% data variables.ios-values.res_worldwide %} and select the required region.
+In the **iOS** version, the Wikipedia data to download per region can be opened, as follows:

+1. Go to:

+&nbsp;&nbsp;&nbsp;&nbsp;{% data variables.ios-values.menu %} → {% data variables.ios-values.res_mapsres %} → {% data variables.ios-values.res_worldwide %}

+2. Select the required region.
 Once the region is opened, the Wikipedia data will be among other packages.

-To view what data is already downloaded, go to: {% data variables.ios-values.menu %} → {% data variables.ios-values.res_mapsres %} → {% data variables.ios-values.download_tab_local %}
+To view what data is already downloaded, go to:

+{% data variables.ios-values.menu %} → {% data variables.ios-values.res_mapsres %} → {% data variables.ios-values.download_tab_local %}

 ![Download Wikipedia in iOS](/assets/images/plugins/wikipedia/download_wikipedia_ios2.png)